Valdecy/Method_3MOAHP/README.md

 # Method_3MOAHP
-Inconsistency Reduction Technique for the AHP and Fuzzy-AHP Methods
+Inconsistency Reduction Technique for AHP and Fuzzy-AHP Methods